 Successful business models like leasing and pay-per-use can raise incomes of stakeholders fast, reduce pollution and be profitable.
 This requires close cooperation of the private and public sectors, of politics and entrepreneurs.

 I offer my experience and knowledge gained and proven in various contexts:

 I have worked for many years developing businesses in industrialized and developing countries – in industry and development cooperation and experienced the ever increasing pollution of the environment.
 Management and organizational challenges as well as structures of private and publicy-owned businesses, government institutions, and politics are rather familiar to me.
 I am well acquainted with the obstacles and opportunities of economic development in emerging and developing countries and the resistance to change in the management of companies and organizations.

-With a network of experienced experts, I offer interested companies, in addition to my personal competence, the advice of an experienced network of experts in the transition to the circular economy.
+With a network of experienced experts, I offer interested companies and institutions the advice based on my own experience, my contacts as well as a network of experts in the transition to the circular economy.